Tetrahydrocannabiphorol

-Tetrahydrocannabiphorol (THCP) is a potent phytocannabinoid, a CB_{1} and CB_{2} receptor agonist which was known as a synthetic homologue of tetrahydrocannabinol (THC), but for the first time in 2019 was isolated as a natural product in trace amounts from Cannabis sativa.
+Tetrahydrocannabiphorol (THCP) is a potent phytocannabinoid, a CB_{1} and CB_{2} receptor agonist which was known as a synthetic homologue of tetrahydrocannabinol (THC), but for the first time in 2019 was isolated as a trace natural product from Cannabis sativa.

 THCP is structurally similar to Δ^{9}-THC, the main active component of cannabis, but with the pentyl side chain extended to heptyl.
 Since it has a longer side chain, its cannabinoid effects are "far higher than Δ^{9}-THC itself."
 Tetrahydrocannabiphorol has a reported binding affinity of 1.2 nM at CB_{1}, approximately 33 times that of Δ^{9}-THC (40 nM at CB_{1}), however this does not mean it's 33x stronger per milligram.

 THCP was studied by Roger Adams as early as 1942.